-Carabineros – Jumbo Prawns from Spain
+Carabineros Jumbo Prawns

 Given their name by the Spanish – Carabineros translates as “police” – reputedly because the color of their shells matched the uniforms of Spanish customs police, their distinct red color does not change when cooked (as does a lobster shell from blue to red when boiled.)
 More distinct and robust in flavor than other shrimps or langoustine, they are also coveted for their large size.
 While their meat resides in the tail, their encephalopathy (head and body) are not to be overlooked and are excellent for making clear and creamed soups and sauces to which it adds flavor and red color.
 None of this prawn should go to waste, and some Europeans consider the flavor of their heads as a “delicacy”.